 This article is just a springboard to get you thinking about the many opportunities available with corporate partnerships.
 The key to forging relationships in this arena is like any other.
 Being clear about what it is you need and what you will do with the gifts offered will go a long way in building trust with those in the business community.
 Meanwhile, taking the time to add some uniqueness and creativity to your giving opportunities will help your cause stand out among the crowd.

-Corbit Harrison is the Vice President of Business Development for VolunteerHub and has been actively helping non-profit organizations better engage constituents for over 10 years.
+Corbit Harrison is the Chief Operating Officer for VolunteerHub and has been actively helping non-profit organizations better engage constituents for over 10 years.
 Connect with Corbit on Linkedin.